 Every visit to the 🇮🇹 Aosta Valley unveils another wonder to the MBFF family . . .

-On one of our last visits (back in the spring of 2019!), we stumbled – quite by chance – upon 🖼 a modern & contemporary art museum IN a 🏰 20th century castle overlooking the valley!
+On one of our visits, we stumbled – quite by chance – upon 🖼 a modern & contemporary art museum IN a 🏰 20th century castle overlooking the valley!

 I did know that one of the 🏰 Aosta Valley castles (the valley is know as The Valley of 100 Castles!) housed a contemporary art museum, but it had been a while since I had looked through my own castle of Aosta Valley leaflets . . . and on this visit, we decided somewhat last minute to escape the rain and cold of the 🏔 Pays du Mont-Blanc (it actually SNOWED during our absence) in search of a little May warmth in neighbouring 🇮🇹 Italy!
 And so I hadn’t had time to plan the weekend . . . and we decided to go with the flow (which we are just as fond of!), leaving us open to discovery.

 Upon arrival in Châtillon, where we had found an excellent deal at a hotel, I suggested that we follow the first brown sign that we spotted (a favourite game of a friend of mine!); and that was a brown sign leading to the 🏰 Castello Gamba . . . and there began our adventure!